From Our Magically Speaking Newsletter Archive – subscribe today!

 Cinderella’s Royal Table is one of the prime dining experiences for many while at Walt Disney World.
 It offers all three meals throughout the day and guests order off a set menu at each of these meals.
 We once again had lunch reservations at Cinderella’s Royal Table.

-Our character interaction was wonderful as each princess made special comments to our daughter about her birthday.
+Our character interaction was terrific as each princess made special comments to our daughter about her birthday.
 I felt they took their time with us which was nice and made the experience fun for all of us.

-Our food was outstanding to say the least.
+Our food was outstanding, to say the least.
 The meat was tender and full of flavor.
-We felt that we had some nice dessert options as well here from the lemon sorbet to the Clock Strikes Twelves chocolate cake everyone could find something they liked.
+We felt that we had some nice dessert options as well here from the lemon sorbet to the Clock Strikes Twelves chocolate cake; everyone could find something they liked.

 Our server was once again amazing.
-She took great care of us and my dad and husband got a kick out of being called lord the whole time.
+She took great care of us, and my dad and husband got a kick out of being called lord the whole time.

 I would continue to eat here for the food alone.
 We all thought it was delicious and it was great to feel like royalty.

 Liberty Tree Tavern is located in Liberty Square within in Magic Kingdom.
 This wonderful gem is open for lunch and supper offering a variety of traditional American meals that customers can choose from while dining here.
 We had late lunch reservations at Liberty Tree Tavern.

 Oh my the food.
 It is so good no matter what your order.
 From the Pilgrim’s Feast to the kids’ Mac and Cheese all eight of us loved the food.
 Not only the main dishes but the desserts were delicious as well.
 From the Johnny Appleseed dessert to the sorbet there was a nice variety offered.